Checklist for the February 2026 LSST DESC Virtual Collaboration Meeting

 Access meeting resources

-Check out and bookmark the Indico agenda
+Check out and bookmark the TeamUp agenda (on all the devices that you plan to use).

 Check out the logistics page for details on e.g., remote logistics as well as computing resources, Slack channels, and Zoom.